VODGroup/AccessibilityDocumentation/README.md

 ### Tutorials
 To focus on the implementation of assistive technologies.
-- Real-life cases in screens and scenarios examples involving usage of assistive technologies.
+- **Real-life cases** in screens and scenarios involving usage of *assistive technologies*.
-- Step-by-step guides how to apply Accessibility Features.
+- **Step-by-step guides** how to apply **Accessibility Features**.

 ### Articles
 To study the concepts.
 - Accessibility Properties in Code: How to Use Them.
-A brief overview of implenting accessibility in apps
+A brief overview of **implenting accessibility in apps**.
 - Accessibility Features Explained: How People Use Assistive Technology.
-A thorough description of the concepts and its technological implementations in order to provide a better understanding of how it all works.
+A thorough **description of the concepts** and its technological implementations in order **to provide a better understanding** of how it all works.

 ## - Can I contribute to the project?
 Yes, **everyone is welcome to influence the project**, especially considering a non-commercial nature of it.
 It can be done by **comitting *ideas* and *fixes* to this repository** or **straightforwardly reaching someone from the team**.
 A few examples of doing this: